RUL 05.67.12 – Division of Academic and Student Affairs/University College Professional Track Contract and Promotion Standards and Procedures

 5.2 Lecturer and Senior Lecturer

-6. QUALIFICATIONS FOR PROFESSIONAL FACULTY APPOINTMENTS
+6. QUALIFICATIONS FOR PROFESSIONAL TRACK FACULTY CONTRACTS

 In addition to qualifications required for academic rank, NC State has published guidelines for the credentials required for faculty teaching at all course levels.
 For faculty who teach, departments must have documentation that each faculty member is qualified to teach the course, either based on degrees attained or alternative credentials.
 For these guidelines and instructions on how to document credentials, see “Documenting Compliance with SACS and University Qualifications for Teaching Assignments” on the Office of the Provost website and NCSU REG 05.20.40 – Instructor Qualifications.